How To Test The MAP Sensor (1995-1999 3.8L V6 Buick, Chevrolet, Pontiac, Olds)

 The manifold absolute pressure (MAP) sensor is not a hard component to test.
 It can easily be tested with a multimeter -no scan tool required.

 Why test it?
-To make sure its bad before buying it, especially since quite a few other things can cause the fuel injection computer to think the MAP sensor is bad when it isn't.
+To make sure it's bad before buying it, especially since quite a few other things can cause the fuel injection computer to think the MAP sensor is bad when it isn't.

 In this tutorial, I'm gonna' explain how to test it with a multimeter and a vacuum pump (although the vacuum pump is not an absolute must have to test it).